As a back specialist, a common question that I get from Physical Therapy patients in Jersey City & Elizabeth is:

 How hard do you hold it in?
 Enough that you feel it but not enough that you can't talk intelligibly.
 That’s right people, all you need is a light tuck throughout the day when doing anything or particularly when you are going to be in motion.
 That can be just as effective an exercise in combination with any other core workout or gym workout you choose!
 Stay active my friends!

-She is a McKenzie certified back pain Physical Therapist specialist and also specializes in treating Vestibular conditions relating to vertigo, dizziness, and other balance disorders.
+She is a McKenzie certified back pain Physical Therapist specialist, an LSVT BIG certified specialist for Parkinson's Disease, and also specializes in treating Vestibular conditions relating to vertigo, dizziness, and other balance disorders.